New ‘social housing’ developer becomes official, but when will it be funded?

 Initiative 135 defines “social housing” as permanently affordable housing, where tenants have a say in how it’s run.
 The housing will allow people earning 0% to 120% of area median income to live there — a wider income range than federally funded affordable housing models.

-Starting Thursday, the campaign has 60 days to appointment 13 members to its board.
+Starting Thursday, the campaign has 60 days to appoint 13 members to its board.
 Seven of those positions will be renters living across Seattle, until enough social housing projects are created that its residents can fill those seats.

 The Seattle Renters’ Commission will make the initial renter appointments to the board.
 Additionally, two board members will be appointed by the Seattle City Council, one by the mayor, one by the Green New Deal Oversight Board, another will be a rank-and-file union member and the final member will represent a community organization that provides housing to marginalized communities.